Cross-basin comparison of mercury bioaccumulation in Lake Huron lake trout emphasizes ecological characteristics

 Environmental Toxicology and Chemistry

-Abma, Rachel A.; Paterson, Gordon; McLeod, Anne; and Haffner, G. Doug, "Cross-basin comparison of mercury bioaccumulation in Lake Huron lake trout emphasizes ecological characteristics" (2015).
+Abma, Rachel A.; Paterson, Gordon; McLeod, Anne; and Haffner, G. Douglas, "Cross-basin comparison of mercury bioaccumulation in Lake Huron lake trout emphasizes ecological characteristics" (2015).
 Environmental Toxicology and Chemistry, 34, 2, 355-359.